RFK Racing in the NASCAR Xfinity Series: Multiple Drivers (2006-2009)

 The No. 16 car made its Busch Series debut at Daytona in 2006.
 Greg Biffle drove the Ameriquest-sponsored car in 20 races, winning once at California Speedway and getting nine Top 5's and 18 Top 10's.
 For 2007, Biffle drove for 19 races in the No. 16, while driving another 12 in the 37 for Brewco Motorsports.
 Biffle only garnered three Top 5's and 13 Top 10's.
 Todd Kluever Drove the No. 16 in fourteen races, getting a best finish of eighth at Darlington Raceway.
 Travis Kvapil and Colin Braun both drove the 16 in one race that year, both got finishes of 21st and 31st.

-In 2008, the No. 16 team, sponsored by Citifinancial and 3M, went winless for the second year in a row, Greg Biffle drove the car for 15 races, while Jamie McMurray started three races, and Colin Braun drove for five races, getting a best finish of second at Indianapolis Motorsports Park.
+In 2008, the No. 16 team, sponsored by Citigroup and 3M, went winless for the second year in a row, Greg Biffle drove the car for 15 races, while Jamie McMurray started three races, and Colin Braun drove for five races, getting a best finish of second at Indianapolis Motorsports Park.
 Braun also won two poles wins at Mexico City and O'Reilly Raceway Park.
 Biffle got four Top 5's and ten Top 10's, McMurray only got one Top 5 and Braun also earned one Top 5.

 In 2009, the No. 16 saw Colin Braun, Matt Kenseth, Ricky Stenhouse Jr., and Greg Biffle make starts.
 Biffle started 14 races, getting four Top 5's and nine Top 10's, and finally won twice, winning at Las Vegas and Phoenix.
 Kenseth got six Top 5's and ten Top 10's and won once at Darlington.
 Stenhouse ran seven races, he won a pole at Iowa Speedway and got one Top 5 and two Top 10's.
 Colin Braun only ran one race at Circuit Gilles Villeneuve, he finished 40th after engine troubles.